agabor/docs/_includes/cloudcode/cloud-code-advanced.md

 ## httpRequest

 You can use your favorite npm module to make HTTP requests, such as [request](https://www.npmjs.com/package/request).
-Parse Server also supports `Parse.Cloud.httpRequest` for legacy reasons.
+MSG Server also supports `Parse.Cloud.httpRequest` for legacy reasons.
 It allows you to send HTTP requests to any HTTP Server.
 This function takes an options object to configure the call.

 A simple GET request would look like: